IBM-Cloud/Bluemix-onprem-data/README.md

 ```
 $ cf logs <APPNAME> --recent
 ```
-For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.
+For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://console.eu-gb.bluemix.net/docs/troubleshoot/troubleshoot.html) in the Bluemix documentation.

 ### Secure Gateway
-You can restart the Secure Gateway client within your virtual machine by issuing the following command:
+You can start/stop/restart the Secure Gateway client within your virtual machine by issuing the following commands:
 ```
-sudo /usr/local/bin/securegateway_clientd start
+sudo systemctl start securegateway_client
+sudo systemctl stop securegateway_client
+sudo systemctl restart securegateway_client
 ```
 The logs for the Secure Gateway client are located at `/var/log/securegateway/client_console.log`.
 If you want to see what is going on, follow the output by using:
 ```